 Carole Herman became an advocate.
 In a tradition as old as America she protected the weak, fought

 the powerful, demanded government do its job, doctor's fulfill the Hippocratic Oath and the public care.
-Over the past

-32 years she has accomplished all of these, yet the work goes on.
+Since 1982 she has accomplished all of these, yet the work goes on.